jimmyfartua/hello-world2/README.md

 My favorite Star Wars is Empire Strikes back.
 My favorite batman is The Dark Knight.
 I can't stand Harry Potter.
+I can only watch the LOTR trilogy once every 10 years.